 Join this engaging English-language guided tour of Edinburgh Castle to discover its incredible 3,000-year history and the significant role it has played in shaping Scotland.

-Take the old road around the east shores to escape the caravanning crowds, and find tiny lochans and pretty pubs like the Dores Inn.
+Take the old road around the eastern shores to escape the caravanning crowds, and find tiny lochans and pretty pubs like the Dores Inn.
 Twenty-three miles long, unfathomably deep, cold and often moody, Loch Ness is bound by rugged heather-clad mountains rising steeply from a wooded shoreline, with attractive glens opening up on either side.

-Its fame, however, is based overwhelmingly on its legendary inhabitant, Nessie, the ‘Loch Ness monster’, who encourages a steady flow of hopeful visitors to the settlements dotted along the loch, in particular Drumnadrochit.
+Its fame, however, is based overwhelmingly on its legendary inhabitant, Nessie, the ‘Loch Ness monster’, who encourages a steady flow of hopeful visitors to the settlements dotted along the loch, in particular, Drumnadrochit.
 Nearby, the impressive ruins of Castle Urquhart – a favourite monster-spotting location – perch atop a rock on the lochside and attract a deluge of bus parties during the summer.

 Scotland is the ideal destination for your next family adventure.
 You will find the perfect balance between nature, adventure and fun with this 6-day tailor-made Family Adventure in Scotland - from Harry Potter to Loch Ness.